 RBI Grade B Syllabus & Exam Pattern

-Before jumping on to the syllabus, let us first acquaint ourselves with the exam pattern which is equally important.
-Have a look at the RBI Grade B Phase-1 and Phase-2 exam pattern.
+Before jumping on to the syllabus, let us first acquaint ourselves with the equally important exam pattern.
+Have a look at the RBI Grade B Phase-1 and Phase-2 exam patterns.

 1. Phase-Wise RBI Grade B Exam Pattern 2021

-RBI Grade B Exam Pattern: Phase-I (Online Examination – Objective Type)
+1.1 RBI Grade B Phase 1 (Prelims) Exam Pattern (Online Examination – Objective Type)

 Objective Type Test